swcarpentry/training-course/_submissions/round-05/5/2013-09-04-final-project-basic-sql-select-query-syntax.md

 =========

 *   This was a little too basic for my target audience.
 They would have benefited more from explaining the various JOIN clauses.
-*   Using ipython-sql for people who aren&#8217;t particularly familiar with ipython may be a little confusing.
+*   Using ipython-sql for people who aren't particularly familiar with ipython may be a little confusing.
 It probably would have been better to use something like [SQLite Manager][4] for Firefox.
 *   Assessment questions were well matched to the material.
 *   It probably would have been better to be more thematically consistent with the sample/assessment datasets.